Sunday, May 31, 2020

 Date: January 16 2022

-22 And he said: Behold Adam is become as one of us, knowing good and evil: now, therefore, lest perhaps he put forth his hand, and take also of the tree of life, and eat, and live for ever.
+22 Then the Lord God said, “Behold, the man has become like one of us in knowing good and evil.
+Now, lest he reach out his hand and take also of the tree of life and eat, and live forever—”

 Patreon image donor: Clayton Orr

-23 And the Lord God sent him out of the paradise of pleasure, to till the earth from which he was taken.
+23 therefore the Lord God sent him out from the garden of Eden to work the ground from which he was taken.

 Patreon image donor: Constantine